michaelmarty/UniDec/readme.md

 This compiled version is compatible with 64-bit Windows.
 It a portable binary, so it does not need a conventional installation.
 Just unzip the folder, put it somewhere convenient, and click the GUI_UniDec.exe file in the folder to launch.

+To use the PDF report generator, install [MikTex](https://miktex.org) and select install packages automatically from the installation options.
+You may need to add this to your system path so that PDFLatex is found from the command line.

 ## Tutorial